A crucial step in the diagnostic process is determining how serious

 echocardiogram to gauge the condition of your mitral

-valve, and depending on your specific situation, your doctor may need
+valve.
+And depending on your situation, your doctor may need

-In determining the severity of your MR, your physician will look
+To find out the severity of your MR, your doctor will look

 The size of the left ventricle at the end of the contraction (end